darthur2/darthur2.github.io/_posts/2021-04-15-newbery-lda-2.md

 ![](/images/lda2-unnamed-chunk-3-1.png)<!-- -->

-As we can see, using bigrams gives us some insight into what is being discussed in these reviews that we didn’t have when we were using 1-grams.
+As we can see, using bigrams gives us some more insight into what topics are being discussed in peoples’ book reviews.
 Some bigrams are found in all topics.
 For example, most of the topics include the bigram for historical fiction which for me makes sense.
-We can also see that the idea of children growing up is a common theme throughout books.
-The coming of age bigram is important for many topics.
+We can also see that the idea of children growing up is a common theme.
+The coming of age bigram is also important for many topics.

-We can again look at which topics are the most popular for each book to help us gain some additional insight into what these discovered topics might be.
+We can again look at which topics are the most prevalent for each book to help us gain some additional insight into what these topics might be.

     ##  [1] "Smoky the Cowhorse"                 "Young Fu of the Upper Yangtze"
     ##  [3] "Invincible Louisa"                  "The White Stag"